dcos/examples/gestalt/1.10/README.md

 # How to use the Gestalt Framework on DC/OS

-The Gestalt Framework is a set of microservices that create a platform for companies to build future-proofed cloud native applications.
-The platform is comprised of three major components which include the meta service (a policy-enabled resource manager), the infrastructure layer (plug-able container and lambda engine), and the integration layer (a set of off the self microservices supporting enterprise integration).
+The Gestalt Framework is a set of microservices that create a platform for companies to build future-proofed cloud-native applications.
+The platform is comprised of three major components, which include the meta service (a policy-enabled resource manager), the infrastructure layer (plugable container and lambda engine), and the integration layer (a set of off-the-shelf microservices supporting enterprise integration).

 - Estimated time for completion: 10 minutes
 - Target audience: Anyone interested in running a HTTP (proxy) server